duniter/duniter/doc/Protocol.md

 Parameter   | Goal
 ----------- | ----
-c           | The %growth of the UD every `[dt]` period dt          | Time period between two UD ud0         | UD(0), i.e. initial Universal Dividend sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
+c           | The %growth of the UD every `[dt]` period dt          | Time period between two UD. dtReeval    | Time period between two re-evaluation of the UD. ud0         | UD(0), i.e. initial Universal Dividend udTime0     | Time of first UD. udReevalTime0 | Time of first reevaluation of the UD. sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
 Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigWindow   | Maximum delay a certification can wait before being expired for non-writing.